rmuntani/relationship-app-interface/README.md

 # Relationship APP Interface

-This project is a relationship app interface clone implemented with React.
+This project is a relationship app interface clone implemented with React/Redux.

+Project is currently going through major refactoring to include Redux.

 ## Testing on your browser